dhopp1/llads/README.md

-	validate=True, # if True, the LLM will perform an additional validation step on its commentary use_free_plot=False, # if False, the LLM will have to use one of the plot_tools, if True, it will be free to make its own matplotlib plot prior_query_id=None, # None, because this is the first query in the chat history )
+	validate=True, # if True, the LLM will perform an additional validation step on its commentary use_free_plot=False, # if False, the LLM will have to use one of the plot_tools, if True, it will be free to make its own matplotlib plot prior_query_id=None, # None, because this is the first query in the chat history modules = [llads.tools, llads.visualizations], # optionally pass the modules where your tool and plot functions are to get proper imports for full runnable python script
+)

 # follow-up question